Agentopians/AiVS-frontend/README.md

 Once deployed, the chatbot interface enables users to interact with the custom agent.
 Some example commands include:

+- **Legal Assistance:**
+  - "My phone was stolen.
+What should I do?"
+  - "I want to file a lawsuit against my landlord."
+  - "How do I collect evidence for a contract dispute?"
+  - "Can I sue someone for online harassment?"

+- **Blockchain & Legal Actions:**
-- "Transfer a portion of your ETH to a random address"
+  - "Transfer a portion of my ETH to a legal fund."
-- "What is the price of BTC?"
-- "Deploy an NFT that will go super viral!"
+  - "Deploy an NFT to prove ownership of my digital artwork."
-- "Deploy an ERC-20 token with total supply 1 billion"
+  - "Generate a legally binding smart contract for a rental agreement."

 As you interact with the chatbot, the custom agent processes your instructions and, if needed, triggers the AVS contract based on your confirmation to submit a case.